 - performance of a contract or to take steps at your request before entering into a contract;

 - legal obligation;

 - protecting the vital interests of you or others;

-To meet our regulatory and legal obligations, we collect personal information, verify it, keep it accurate and up-to-date through regular reviews, and delete it once we no longer need or are required to keep it.
+To meet our regulatory and legal obligations, we collect personal information, verify it, keep it accurate and up-to-date through regular reviews and contact with you, and delete it once we no longer need or are required to keep it.
 We may also gather information about you from third parties to help us to place you on assignment.
 If you do not provide the information we need, or help us keep it accurate and up-to-date, we may not be able to provide you with our services.

 Sometimes, the applicable legislation requires us to obtain your consent to use your personal information.
 With direct marketing for example, we need your consent to keep you informed of our news, industry trends, our services and assignment opportunities which may be of interest to you.
 We may do this by phone, post, email, text or through other digital media.

 You can decide how much direct marketing you want to accept when you apply for our services.